Amy Davies explains the strengths, weaknesses and key differences between these two types of camera: the DSLR (aka Digital SLR) and the mirrorless.

 On the one hand, if you don’t have any existing gear, it makes a lot of sense to opt for mirrorless.
 You’ll be future-proofing yourself by entering into the latest technology, and you’ll also likely benefit from a lighter and smaller form factor.

 However, if you’re on a strict budget and are keen to learn the ropes of photography, then you can pick up some great deals on DSLRs right now.
-There’s also been far fewer problems with supply issues of DSLRs in recent months, too.
+Supply issues of DSLRs have improved in recent months, too.

-If your main concern is taking great stills of subjects that don’t move a great deal – such as landscapes – you’ll be able to get excellent shots with a DSLR.
-If you’re keen to explore other subjects, such as sports or wildlife, or you have a penchant for video, then a mirrorless camera makes much more sense, even for those just starting out.
+If your main concern is taking great stills of subjects of little movement – such as landscapes – excellent shots can be obtained with a DSLR.
+If you’re keen to explore other subjects, such as sports or wildlife, or have a penchant for video, then a mirrorless camera makes more sense, even for those just starting out.

 Some beginner photographers may already have some existing equipment, such as lenses inherited from a relative or friend.
 Bear this in mind when choosing which to buy – but remember that most DSLR lenses can be used with mirrorless systems via adapters.